 Slumber Search is supported by readers.
 Some links on Slumber Search are referral links.
 If you use one of these and buy something, Slumber Search may make a small amount of money.
 More info.

 IKEA, the low price furniture store also offers mattresses that you can pick up in store or have delivered.
-They offer a selection of foam, latex, and spring mattresses for the price conscious shopper.
+They offer a selection of foam, latex-blend, and spring mattresses for the price conscious shopper.
 Those looking for a deal for the materials used find their mattresses compelling for their lower prices, but there are many that describe durability and firmness issues with their mattresses that lead to discomfort or poor sleep.

 Based on our aggregated reviews and our scoring method, we recommend Aireloom in this match up!